 - A. A Precise Development Plan review is required for all projects that require a permit for new construction, rehabilitation, alteration, or other improvements to the exterior of a structure, site or a parking area except for: - 1.
-Projects with four (4) or less dwelling units, including new construction, remodels or additions thereto; - 2.
-Remodels or additions of less than one thousand five hundred (1,500) square feet in any zone. - B. Precise Development Plans shall be decided upon by the Planning Commission with the following exceptions which shall be decided upon by the Community Development Director or designee: - 1. new construction, rehabilitation, alteration, or other improvements to the exterior of a structure, site or a parking area for: - i.
-Projects with 2-4 dwelling units - ii.
-Projects with five (5) + dwelling units with affordable units or senior units (refer to section 17.42.100). - 1.
-Projects that qualify for a density bonus pursuant to Section 17.42.100 or are comprised entirely of residential units restricted to be affordable to moderate- or lowerincome households shall be subject to a non-discretionary precise development plan focusing solely on physical design and ensuring conformance with objective development standards, rather than examining the appropriateness of the use itself; said precise development plan process is not a 'project' and is not subject to the California Environmental Quality Act (CEQA). - C. Application.
+Single-family (1 unit) residential units; - 2.
+Remodels or additions of less than one thousand five hundred (1,500) square feet in any zone. - B. Precise Development Plans shall be decided upon by the Planning Commission with the following exceptions which shall be decided upon by the Community Development Director or designee: - 1.
+New construction, rehabilitation, alteration, or other improvements to the exterior of a structure, site or a parking area for: - a.
+Projects with 2-4 dwelling units - a.
+Projects with two (2) or more five (5) + dwelling units with affordable units or senior units (refer to section 17.42.100). - 1.
+Projects that qualify for a density bonus pursuant to Section 17.42.100 or are comprised entirely of residential units restricted to be affordable to moderate- or lower-income households shall be subject to a non-discretionary precise development plan focusing solely on physical design and ensuring conformance with objective development standards, rather than examining the appropriateness of the use itself; said precise development plan process is not a 'project' and is not subject to the California Environmental Quality Act (CEQA). - C. Application.
 All applications for Precise Development Plan shall be filed with the Community Development Department on forms prescribed by the Community Development Director. - D. Concurrent Processing.
-When a development project requires a Use Permit, Variance, or any other discretionary approval, the Precise Development Plan application shall be submitted as a part of the application for the underlying permit, Use Permit, or Variance., except as noted in Section 17.58.020(B)(1)(ii)(1). - K. Notification.
+When a development project requires a Use Permit, Variance, or any other discretionary approval, the Precise Development Plan application shall be submitted as a part of the application for the underlying permit, Use Permit, or Variance., except as noted in Section 17.58.020(B)(1)(ii)(1). - K. Notification. - 1.
+An application for a Precise Development Plan decided upon by the Community Development Director or design shall require a mailed notice to the applicant.

-- 1. An application for a Precise Development Plan decided upon by the Community Development Director or design shall require a mailed notice to the applicant. - 2.
-An application for a Precise Development Plan decided upon by the Planning Commission shall require notice, pursuant to Chapter 17.68, Procedure, Hearings, Notices and Fees
+2. An application for a Precise Development Plan decided upon by the Planning Commission shall require notice, pursuant to Chapter 17.68, Procedure, Hearings, Notices and Fees